-A National Authorization Procedure is used when applying for a marketing authorization in one individual EU member state, Norway or Iceland.
-The national procedure can only be used in the medicinal product does not already have a marketing authorization in another EU member state, Norway or Iceland.
-The assessment time is 210 days.
+A National Authorization Procedure is used when applying for a marketing authorization in one individual EEA state.
+The national procedure can only be used if the medicinal product does not already have a marketing authorization in another EEA state.

 Mutual Recognition Procedure (MRP)